C-Series: Meaning-System Governance

 Governance Monographs

-C1 · Artificial Intelligence as a Meaning System
+C1 · Artificial Intelligence in Meaning Systems

 What changes when machines participate in interpretation.